opnfv/vineperf/docs/testing/user/configguide/installation.rst

 **vsperfenv** in $HOME.

-It will ensure, that system wide Python installation is not modified or broken by VSPERF installation.
+It will ensure, that system wide Python installation is not modified or broken by ViNePerf installation.

 The complete list of Python
-packages installed inside virtualenv can be found in the file ``requirements.txt``, which is located at the vswitchperf repository.
+packages installed inside virtualenv can be found in the file ``requirements.txt``, which is located at the ViNePerf repository.

 **NOTE:** For RHEL 7.3 Enterprise and CentOS 7.3 OVS Vanilla is not built from upstream source due to kernel incompatibilities.
-Please see the instructions in the vswitchperf_design document for details on configuring OVS Vanilla for binary package usage.
+Please see the instructions in the ViNePerf_design document for details on configuring OVS Vanilla for binary package usage.

 **NOTE:** For RHEL 7.5 Enterprise DPDK and Openvswitch are not built from